Parashakthi Temple: History

 The Parashakti Temple was founded by Dr. Krishna Kumar, who was inspired by what he believed to be a divine directive from the Hindu Goddess Parashkthi to construct a temple in her honor.
 Construction of the temple began in 1998, and the temple was inaugurated in 1999.
 The opening ceremonies coincided with Vijayadasami.

 Since its founding, the Parashakti Temple has expanded both its physical structure and religious offerings.
 It was originally conceived as a space devoted to Karumariammam, but it now houses Hindu deities such as Muruga, Hanuman, and Jagannatha.
 These expansions have made the temple a multifaceted center for Hindu worship, serving individuals with roots in various parts of India.

 The temple is located on 16 acres in Pontiac, Michigan.
 The temple space includes worship area, offices, coat room, multipurpose hall for dining.
 The total area is 10,000 sq. ft.

 Architecture

 The Parashakthi temple is reflective of traditional South Indian style architecture, characterized by its imposing granite structures and intricately carved pillars.
 A prominent feature of the temple is its grand 54-foot gopuram (tower).
 The inner sanctum of the temple houses the deity Karumariammam, who is venerated as a protective and nurturing force.

-Mission statement

-To share Divine Mother's grace with humanity so that they can explore and experience the Divine.

-Deities

-Divine Mother is "Divine Consciousness" manifested as Shiva Shakthi and formed a Nada Bindu (sound and spiritual light), which separated into Shiva and Shakthi.
-All the gods and goddesses are her manifestations of various vibratory divine entities.
-At Parashakthi Temple, she is present as Parashakthi Karumari Ambika who is closest to the earthly creations.
-Devi Parashakthi is Kundalini Shakthi, which manifested as Prakrti (Shakthi), which together with Purusha (Shiva) has materialized into various universes (multiverse) as living and non-living entities through maya (illusion) Shakthi.

-The Mother Parashakthi Sanctum (Sannidhi) is also graced by the presence of the Maha Meru which RajaRajeswari/ Bhuvaneswari to this Sannidhi.
-Further, on the same pedestal, there is Goddess Raja Matangi, Devi Varahi Ambika, and Devi Bhuvaneshwari.